 Few people have ever set foot on Cleft Island, which is surprising when it looks so enticing.
-From certain angles it looks like a man-made skull and from other angles it looks like an egg with the middle bit scooped out.
-But as there’s nowhere to land onshore and the cliff-sides are at least a 50 metre drop, it’s probably best admired from a distance.
+From certain angles it looks like a man-made skull and from other angles, it looks like an egg with the middle bit scooped out.
+But as there’s nowhere to land onshore and the cliff sides are at least a 50-metre drop, it’s probably best admired from a distance.

-We all know that toilets flush the opposite way round in Oz.
+We all know that toilets flush the opposite way around in Oz.
 But did you know that cars roll the wrong way up the hill here too?
 It seems implausible but at if you leave your handbrake off at Magnetic Hill in Peterborough, near Orroroo (South Australia), your car will roll – just not the way you expect.
 This is an optical illusion created by the bizarre layout of the surrounding landscapes.
 Watch the YouTube videos if you think we’re yanking your chain.
 But we guess you really do have to see it believe it.